Contact SLAM: An Active Tactile Exploration Policy Based on Physical Reasoning Utilized in Robotic Fine Blind Manipulation Tasks: Methods

 \textbf{Step 1, Local optimum detection.} Examine the weights and choose the local optimum as follows: $peaks=\{p_i^t|p_i^t \in P_t, w_i^t>0.5/len(P_t), i=1,2,...n\}$.
 If the boundary measurement of peaks within $\delta_{thr}$, the distribution of peaks is taken as the potential region of the reference point.
 If not, the process turns to Step 2 to select a movement direction.

-\textbf{Step 2, Information gain evaluation:} For each potential motion direction of the object, the expected information gain is calculated, which is represented as the types of contact states and the distance variance of motion distance.
-The direction with the maximum information gain is then selected as the movement direction.
-The detailed process is in Algorithm \ref{alg1}.
+\textbf{Step 2, Information gain evaluation:} For each potential motion direction of the object, the expected information gain is calculated, which is represented as the types of contact states of motion distance.
+We choose the entropy as the justance criterion, and calculate the entropy of each action as follows: